He is Health & Safety Director for Big Manufacturing Co.

 Abinash discovered that most of the injuries were occurring to newer employees within their first 3 months and every injury was actually covered in one of their rotating Toolbox Talks.
 By comparing the historic Toolbox Talk schedule against the injury log, it became clear that injuries were occurring to new employees before they were exposed to the Toolbox Talk on that topic.

 What BMC really needed was a way to deliver personalized training on a wider variety of topics, sooner.
-Ideally, this training should be taken as part of their workflow; in enters microlearning!
+Ideally, this training should be taken as part of their workflow as a performance support tool; in enters microlearning!